 We were incorporated in Israel in 1987 and are subject to the laws of the State of Israel.
 We are a public limited liability company under Israel's Companies Law and operate under that law and associated legislation.
 Our corporate headquarters, executive offices and main research and development and engineering facilities, as well as facilities for product assembly are located at Gilat House, 21 Yegia Kapayim Street, Kiryat Arye, Petah Tikva 4913020, Israel.
 Our telephone number is (972) 3-925-2000.
-Our address in the U.S. is c/o Wavestream Corporation at 545 West Terrace Drive, San Dimas, California 91773.
+Our address in the U.S. is c/o Wavestream Corporated at 545 West Terrace Drive, San Dimas, California 91773.
 Our website address is www.gilat.com.
 The information on our website is not incorporated by reference into this annual report.

 We are a leading global provider of satellite-based broadband communications.
 We design and manufacture ground-based satellite communications equipment and provide comprehensive solutions and end-to-end services powered by our innovative technology.
 Our portfolio includes a cloud-based satellite network platform, VSAT terminals, amplifiers, high-speed modems, high-performance on-the-move antennas, high efficiency, high power SSPA amplifiers, BUCs and transceivers.
 Our comprehensive solutions support multiple applications with a full portfolio of products to address key applications including broadband internet access, cellular backhaul, enterprise, social inclusion solutions, In-Flight Connectivity, maritime, trains, defense, and public safety, all while meeting stringent service level requirements.
 We also provide connectivity services, internet access and telephony to enterprise, government and residential customers over networks built using our own equipment and over other networks that we install, mainly based on BOT and BOO contracts.
-We build telecommunication infrastructure in these projects typically using fiber-optic and wireless technologies for broadband connectivity.
+We build telecommunication infrastructure in these projects, typically using fiber-optic and wireless technologies for broadband connectivity.
+Following the acquisition of DataPath, our newly owned subsidiary, our portfolio also includes defense ground systems, and field services.

 Our products are primarily sold to satellite operators, communication service providers, MNOs and system integrators that use satellite communications for their customers and to government organizations and system integrators that use our technology.
 We are particularly active in the following market sectors: enterprise and government broadband applications; consumer broadband access; cellular connectivity; national telecommunication connectivity; defense and homeland security and mobility applications for air, land and sea.
 We provide services directly to end-users in various market sectors including in certain countries in Latin America and provide managed network services in certain countries, such as Australia, Peru, Mexico, Philippines and the U.S., over a satellite network owned by a third party.
-We have 15 sales and support offices worldwide, three network operations centers and five R&D centers.
+We have 16 sales and support offices worldwide, three network operations centers and six R&D centers.

 We shipped our first generation VSAT in 1989 and since then, we have been among the technological leaders in the satellite ground equipment industry.
-Our continuous investment in research and development has resulted in the development of new and industry leading products and our intellectual property portfolio includes 73 issued patents (57 U.S. and 16 foreign) relating to our VSAT and other systems as well as 11 issued patents in the U.S. relating to our satellite communication on the move antenna solutions and 13 issued patents (3 U.S. and 10 foreign) for our high power SSPAs.
+Our continuous investment in research and development has resulted in the development of new and industry leading products and our intellectual property portfolio includes 72 issued patents (54 U.S. and 18 foreign) relating to our VSAT and other systems as well as 9 issued patents in the U.S. relating to our satellite communication on the move antenna solutions and 13 issued patents (3 U.S. and 10 foreign) for our high power SSPAs.